jala5335/UCartify/README.md

 birthday lists, wedding gifts, Christmas wishes, their own personal cart, or more, UCartify will always be there to keep track of your shopping needs.
 With pages dedicated solely to: a cart, personal information, registration, signing up, and an unregistered view, the team has tried to keep it simple and efficient.

+-To test code: start up a node server using "node.js", or simply directly access Ucartify.html or any of the other html pages.
+For the most part code is organized loosely by HTML file with corresponding JS/CSS files with "Node.js" being the overarching server file.